 2. Viewing and Managing Builds

-• Access the list of builds for a specific application through the Builds section.
+• Access the list of builds for a specific project through the Builds section.

 • Each build entry provides details like version number, creation date, creator, and status (e.g., Draft, Published).